pragathi-shekhar/InformationEncoding.FinalProject/README.md

 3. Set a secret by executing following commands.
    `dotnet user-secrets init`
    `dotnet user-secrets set SeedUserPW <PW>`
 5. Run the application by clicking on the run button or `Ctrl+F5`
+6. To login as Admin or Manager, use the password `<PW>` set in Step 3.